-Computerised assessment of voice quality can aid and complement the diagnosis and treatment of voice disorders by speech therapists or ENT doctors [37].
-GIF has been documented as a useful method in atypical voice analysis [38, 39].
-However there is still paucity of research on disordered voices as compared to healthy voices [11, 9], and more research is needed specifically on the voice characteristics of speakers with HI either using hearing aids or cochlear implants, as the influence of hearing loss and remediation on many aspects of voice and speech is yet to be defined [4, 40].
+The usefulness of GIF has been documented in atypical voice analysis [44, 45, 46, 47, 48].
+However there is still paucity of research on disordered voices as compared to healthy voices [14] and more research is needed specifically on the voice characteristics of speakers with HI either using hearing aids or cochlear implants, as the influence of hearing loss and remediation on many aspects of voice and speech is yet to be defined [6, 49].
+Computerised assessment of voice quality can aid and complement the diagnosis and treatment of voice disorders by speech therapists or ENT doctors (e.g. ARE THESE ARTICLES SUITABLE????
+Jalalinajafabadi, 2016, Cesari et al, 2018).
+However more research is required in clinical voice assessment [50].
+Limitations in GIF application to pathological voices as accuracy of GIF methods deteriorates when speech signal becomes irregular and weak.